 Set within the grounds of Elvaston Castle, the English Country Garden is the perfect hideaway for wedding ceremonies.
 With its gorgeous Pagoda licenced for the ceremony itself, your guests will have the perfect view of the happy couple making their vows.
 Once the ceremony has ended, treat your guests to a glass of bubbly and welcome canapes in the stunningly fragrant Herb Garden area, filled with plants, trees and shrubs which bloom in colour and smells, making it the perfect spot for your initial gathering, allowing the guests the chance to mingle.

-Moving next to the Secret Garden, this walled and completely private area is the ideal location for your marquee, whether it be a Tipi, a traditional marquee or something more spectacular, the space is just perfect for your summer wedding.
-The area is closed off to the public for your special day and with parking on site, it is the ideal venue for your big day!
+Moving next to the Secret Garden, this walled and completely private area is the ideal location for your reception, with a marquee in place and a Tipi available on certain dates, the space is just perfect for your summer wedding.

 Elvaston Castle as we see it today, dates from the early 19th century and the time of the Gothic revival.
 It was Charles, 3rd Earl of Harrington, who ordered the re-building to replace the old brick-built, gabled manor house which had been the home to the Stanhope family for some 200 years.
 A small part of that building remains at the right hand end of the south front, where a red brick section with mullioned windows bears the date 1633.
 The 3rd Earl was 60 years of age when he turned his attention to rebuilding Elvaston, by which time he was established and influential enough to commission the leading architects of the day.
 He chose James Wyatt who began his designs for Elvaston in 1812.